papinifrancesco/OCSP/README.md

   Additional tests will be done when TLSv1.3 will be widespread: client AND server side (even not being the main actor here, I hope vendors will indirectly improve on OCSP as well to be TLSv1.3 compliant).

-My lab setup, a reviewed version of on: https://jamielinux.com/docs/openssl-certificate-authority/
+My lab setup, a reviewed version of: https://jamielinux.com/docs/openssl-certificate-authority/